 For some time now I have been taken by a character I happened upon (via YouTube ramblings) named Menrfa.
 By all accounts, the Etruscan Goddess of wisdom and the arts.

 Every Shadow and angle of her serenity is so deeply layered, and perhaps reflective.
-This was something I'd neither planned, or worked upon.
-She has been a real lady throughout.
+This was something I'd neither planned or worked upon.
+It just happened.
+She has been a real lady throughout this process of discovery.

 A Past life

 As the three busts of Menrfa became one piece.
 So I set out to make another.
 Menrfa, in polished cement.
 And liked this so much I set about the larger piece entitled, The last day of winter.